andreitoma8/learn-yul/README.md

 # Learn Yul

-## This repository is a collection of my notes taken in the process of learning [Yul](https://docs.soliditylang.org/en/v0.8.17/yul.html), currently going through Jeffrey Scholz's [Yul course](https://www.udemy.com/course/advanced-solidity-yul-and-assembly/).
+## This repository is a collection of my notes taken in the process of learning [Yul](https://docs.soliditylang.org/en/v0.8.17/yul.html).

+Props to Jeffrey Scholz for his [Yul course](https://www.udemy.com/course/advanced-solidity-yul-and-assembly/).

 ## Contents: